|

 The play is realistic and automatic.
 There are aspects of the real game that are lost by the computer's quick calculation of bets, deals and flops.
 There is a cheat mode where you can look at opponent's cards.
 I decided against using the cheat mode in order to experience what it would be like to play in a tourney.

 In the first few times, it was a humbling experience.
 The first lesson from television is the urge to bet.
-There are no consequences for going “all in.”
+There are no consequences for going all in.
 Well, there are consequences . . . like losing.
 Busted out early in the first seven simulated tournaments.
 In number eight, a finish in 26th place.
 No money won.
 So you continue to play in the next few days.
 The first tournament win was in number 12.
 Prize for $47 in cybercash entry fee was $837.
 There were other victories: in tourney 16 and 27 with a second place finish in the last one played, number 33.
 In a span of five nights, I played 33 tournaments, including a 10 player $10,000 winner-take-all satellite.
 (Finished a disappointing second.)

 In the home virtual world, four finishes in the money netted only $499 in profit.
 I only scored in the money 12.1 percent of the time.
 The return on the money wagered against the total money won was 19.69 percent.
 The latter return on investment is the lure of any form of gambling.
 It is notion that there is money that can be won easily.